A Neighbourhood Plan can allocate a site or sites for development to meet an identified local housing need.

 - Land adjacent to Aluph House, Pilgrims Way, Boughton Aluph

-We will assess these sites alongside the 5 put forward for the Local Plan.
+We have assessed these sites alongside the 5 put forward for the Local Plan.

-We will assess each of the sites using Ashford Borough Council’s standard sustainability criteria plus supplementary “local criteria” developed from the results of the Neighbourhood Plan Survey.
+We have assessed each of the sites using Ashford Borough Council’s standard sustainability criteria plus supplementary “local criteria” developed from the results of the Neighbourhood Plan Survey.
 The local criteria are:

 - Would the development of the site impact the existing rural/urban boundary in the designated area?